About the GRE® Test

 - GRE is now a multi-stage or adaptive by section This means that how you perform on the first Verbal Reasoning section will determine the difficulty level of the second Verbal Reasoning section.
 The same goes for Quantitative Reasoning.

 What are unscored and research sections?

 - An unidentified unscored section may be included and may appear in any order after the Analytical Writing section.
 It doesn’t count toward the test score.
 An identified research section that is not scored may be included in place of an unscored section, and it is always at the end of the test.

 What is the test order?

-The Analytical Writing sections will always be the first, while the other five sections may appear in any order.
+- The Analytical Writing Assessment section will always be first.
+The Verbal Reasoning, Quantitative Reasoning and unidentified/unscored sections may appear in any order

 How is the GRE scored?

-The verbal and quantitative sections of the GRE are scored between 130 and 170 in one point increments.
-The AWA section is scored on a scale from 0 to 6 in half point increments.
+- The Verbal and Quantitative sections of the GRE are scored between 130 and 170 in one point increments.
+The Analytical Writing Assessment (AWA) section is scored on a scale from 0 to 6 in half-point increments.

-The GRE scores are valid for 5 years.
+- The GRE scores are valid for five years.